GiulioFischietti/auth-assignment/docs.md

 ### Service Registry Cache

-Service registry information is also suitable for caching because it changes infrequently compared to how often it is read.
+Service registry information is also suitable for caching as it is read very frequently for JWT Access token generation.

 The chosen key format is the following: